BroadbandForum/usp/docs/specification/index.md

 #### OnBoardRequest

-An `OnBoardRequest` notification is used by the Agent when it is triggered by an external source to initiate the request in order to communicate with a Controller that can provide on-boarding procedures and communicate with that Controller (likely for the first time).
+An `OnBoardRequest` notification is used by the Agent to initiate the request in order to communicate with a Controller that can provide on-boarding procedures and communicate with that Controller (likely for the first time).

 **[R-NOT.5]{}** - An Agent MUST send an `OnBoardRequest` notify request in the following circumstances:

 1. When the `SendOnBoardRequest()` command is executed.
 This sends the notification request to the Controller that is the subject of that operation.
 The `SendOnBoardRequest()` operation is defined in the Device:2 Data Model [@TR-181].
 This requirement applies only to those Controller table instances that have their `Enabled` Parameter set to `true`.
+When the implementation supports the `Device.LocalAgent.Controller.{i}.OnBoardingComplete` parameter, executing this command will set the parameter value to `false`.

 2. When instructed to do so by internal application policy (for example, when using DHCP discovery defined above).

+3. When the implementation supports the `Device.LocalAgent.Controller.{i}.OnBoardingComplete` parameter and its value is set to false as this parameter signifies the Controller requires an `OnBoardRequest`.
+This parameter SHOULD be set to true by the Agent or Controller when the onboarding has been completed.

+The value of the `OnBoardingRestartTime` parameter, if supported, describes how long the USP Agent must wait to send another `OnBoardRequest` when `OnBoardingComplete` remains `false`.
+This timer starts as soon as the Agent receives the `NotifyResponse` message for the original `OnBoardRequest`, because the Notification Retry mechanism needs to be completed first.

-*Note: as defined in the Subscription table, OnBoardRequest is not included as one of the enumerated types of a Subscription, i.e., it is not intended to be the subject of a Subscription.*
+*Note: as defined in the Subscription table, OnBoardRequest is not included as one of the enumerated types of a Subscription, i.e., it is not intended to be the subject of a Subscription.
+However it is important that the OnBoardRequest reaches its destination so it MUST be sent with `send_resp=true`.
+In other words, it behaves as a subscription with `NotifRetry` set to true.
+Because the Controller might be unreachable for a long time, the notification MUST not expire, so it MUST behave as a subscripton with `NotifExpiration` set to 0.*

-**[R-NOT.6]{}** If a response is required, the OnBoardRequest MUST follow the Retry logic defined above.
+**[R-NOT.6]{}** The OnBoardRequest MUST be sent with send_resp=true and MUST follow the Retry logic defined above.

+**[R-NOT.6a]{}** The OnBoardRequest MUST be retried until the Controller confirms it has received it with a Notify Response message.

 #### Event
 The `Event` notification is used to indicate that an Object-defined event was triggered on the Agent.
 These events are defined in the data model and include what Parameters, if any, are returned as part of the notification.